Anaconda

 Creating and managing environments

 Anaconda processes running on the submit nodes are often killed.
-Please start an interactive session first using the salloc command or running a Persistent Terminal or Interactive Desktop session on the portal.
+Please start an interactive job first with salloc, or a Persistent Terminal or Interactive Desktop session on the Portal.

 Deactivating base environment

-Older versions of Anaconda create a default base version which can be identified by the text (base) at the front of your prompt.
-Deactivate this environment to avoid issues by using the command conda deactivate before loading or creating a new environemnt.
+Older versions of Anaconda create a default base version, which can be identified by the text (base) at the front of your prompt.
+To avoid compatibility issues before loading or creating a new environment, deactivate this environment with conda deactivate.

-To avoid activating this base environment entirely, you will need to remove the conda init portion found in your ~/.bashrc file, or contact ICDS Support for assistance.
+To avoid activating this base environment entirely, remove the conda init command from your ~/.bashrc file, or contact ICDS Support for assistance.

 Finding packages